Managing your financial and legal affairs

 - You can place restrictions about what you want your attorney to do.

 Many people prefer a face to face consultation to prepare their Power of Attorney, however we recognise that people don’t always need full support.
-Our Fixed Fee Lasting Power of Attorney (personal welfare) and Lasting Power of Attorney (property & affairs) services offer choices according to what you can afford and how much support you would like.
+Our online Fixed Fee Lasting Power of Attorney (health and welfare) and Lasting Power of Attorney (property and financial affairs) services offer choices according to what you can afford and how much support you would like.

 How Nelsons Solicitors Can Help

 We can also assist if there is a dispute over a Power of Attorney, for example if they are not acting in the best interests of the person they represent.
 In these cases, attorneys can be investigated by the Office of the Public Guardian and may be removed.

 If you are the subject of an investigation, it is vital to seek legal advice as soon as possible.
 Nelsons has a specialist team who can assist you in such circumstances and includes members of the Association of Contentious Trust and Probate Specialists (ACTAPS).

 "‘Prompt responses and excellent service levels’ combined with a balance of ‘professionalism and sensitivity’ make Nelsons Solicitors Limited’s practice stand out."Legal 500

 "Very professional and efficient."Client Feedback